Cashew Matcha Latte, Easy, Low Carb and Vegan

 Make this Latte even more fancy!
 It’s easy to make a pretty DIY barista coffee or latte stencil in a pinch using a large sticky label, a piece of paper, a cutting mat, scissors, a pencil and a sharp utility knife.

-• Simmer the latte for about 5 mins to soften the cashews, ready for grinding.
+• Simmer the latte for about 5 minutes to soften the cashews, making them ready for grinding.

 • Use a deep saucepan to avoid spillage when grinding the cashews into the milk.